Why is it important to have statistics about our environment?

 Scottish Borders policy framework

-The 2018-23 Scottish Borders Corporate Plan is key to our policy framework on how we plan to deliver services in the next five years.
-It consists of eight corporate priorities, which are informed by an evidence base, including the strategic assessment.
+Our 2022-23 Plan is key to our policy framework on how we plan to deliver services in the next few years.
+It consists of six outcome priorities, which are informed by an evidence base, including the strategic assessment.
+Data about our environment is referenced particularly in priority 1: "Clean, green future".
+You can see how we are doing in delivering this outcome in our quarterly and annual performance reports.

 Our Environment and Waste Management objectives are managed by the Executive Directorate, particularly within the regulatory and neighbourhood service areas.
 These services include: